antononcube/Raku-LLM-Functions/README-work.md

 - [ ] TODO Resources
   - [ ] TODO Gather prompts
   - [ ] TODO Process prompts into a suitable database
+    - Using JSON.
 - [ ] TODO Implementation
   - [ ] TODO Prompt class
     - For retrieval and management